atreynolds36/GTNexus-Mobile/README.md

 #### Step 6 - Deployment

 The app now should be ready for deployment.
+Open up your SDK and import the built app.

+For android ->  Open up the android ADT and click on the File->New->Project

+Under android, press **Android Project from Existing Code**

+Browse your computer for your previously built phone gap project.
+Once you find it, go into platforms/android and press **ok**.
+You should see your project show up in **Project to Import**.
+Press finish and you should see the code import.

+You are now ready to deploy.
 Run it with an emulator or on a connected device.
 To edit the app or rebuild it, go to where your app has been built and replace the www folder with the updated www folder (www folder holds all of the source code for a web based app).
 Now, all you have to do is run  -> `cordova build` from the command prompt and the app will be rebuilt with the new changes.